 EC7 – Procedures for local hiring and proportion of senior management hired from the local community at significant locations of operation

 Yara aims to recruit senior management that reflects its business needs, presence in local markets and composition of employees.
 The strategy with regards to locally recruited senior management is generally decided locally.
-We give preference to qualified internal candidates whose competencies are on par with external levels, and who have the potential to grow.
+We give preference to qualified internal candidates whose competencies are on par with external levels.
 This is also why we have a transparent internal job market where all positions are advertised, and a global recruitment process that deals effectively with internal applications in a professional and fair manner.

 EC8 – Development and impact of infrastructure investments and services provided primarily for public benefit through commercial, in-kind or pro bono engagement